Adventure Cruises in Bali

-On Bali cruises, visitors will not only experience highlights of this most popular of the Indonesian islands, but they will also be treated to the less-traveled outlying islands of Nusa Penida.
+On Bali cruises, visitors will not only experience highlights of this most popular of the Indonesian islands, but they will also be treated to the less-travelled outlying islands of Nusa Penida.
 The smallest of the country’s provinces, Bali packs a cultural and natural punch, its shores lined with white and black sand beaches and its interior rippling with volcanic mountains and blanketed with lush forestry.
 Bali is also a Hindu enclave known for its traditional dance and stunning religious sites, including the cliff side Uluwatu Temple.
 Given the island’s unique beauty and culture, any sailing trip from Bali begins on a high note.

 Top things to do and see from a Bali Cruise

 Bali serves primarily as a departure point for Indonesia luxury cruises headed to Lombok, Flores, the Kangean Islands and Sumbawa.
 Despite this, some small ship cruises of the area will include one or more of the Bali highlights listed below, allowing visitors to enjoy the so-called Island of the Gods!

 Amuk Bay, conveniently located near Padang Bai, the departure point for many Bali sailing cruises, features crystal blue waters and white sand beaches largely undiscovered by travellers reluctant to make the two hour trip from the busier, more popular resorts of southern Bali.
 Here, visitors can relax on the beach or snorkel the unusually clear waters before setting out on their cruise of the Lesser Sunda Islands.